-ULTIMATE CONSIGNEE
+ULTIMATE LOAD

 Your Free Online Legal Dictionary • Featuring Black’s Law Dictionary, 2nd Ed.